kate-orlova/azure-ad-auth-in-kentico/README.md

-# azure-ad-auth-in-kentico
+# Azure AD authentication in Kentico
-Azure AD authentication in Kentico
+Azure AD authentication in Kentico project implements an Azure Active Directory authentication provider for Kentico.